christofmuc/KnobKraft-orm/website/README.md

 Use 16px body text on the homepage and compact 15px documentation text with 1.6 line height.
 Keep glow out of long-form reading, use normal product spelling in prose, and reserve the uppercase wordmark for branding.
 Frame real application imagery with a single quiet equipment-panel border.
 Do not imply DAW recall, universal edit-buffer safety or sound-similarity duplicate detection.

+`assets/header.css` shares the header geometry between the landing page and the Material header override.
+Keep the main links in the same order and position across both; documentation search and the mobile contents control occupy a separate row below them.

 ## Validation and CI

 `scripts/check_website.py` validates the built artifact, and is invoked by the build.
 Optional browser QA uses Playwright 1.62.1 with Chromium installed: